FoamWorld/sim/README.md

 ```

 ## LICENSE
-Here is the [list of resources and their license](docs/resources.md) used in this project.
+Here is the [list of resources and their license](./NOTICE.md) used in this project.
+My original works are included in the list.